Integrated Development Environments (IDEs)#

 An API represents a computing interface that enables interactions between multiple software intermediaries.
 Modular programming becomes easy with an API because it systematically hides complex information that is not necessarily needed to write code according to industry standards.
 For instance, an API can define the interface between an application (such as Python or Word) and an Operating System (OS) such as Windows, Linux, or macOS (also referred to as platform).

-An IDE enables the definition of a project to use, for example, a specific Python environment, and it enables robust coding by pointing out issues directly in the code, even before it ran for the first time.
+An IDE enables the definition of a project to use, for example, a specific Python environment, and it enables robust coding by pointing out issues directly in the code, even before it runs for the first time.
 Powerful IDEs go even further and assist in documenting code with markdown (.md files) and directly pipe into git (see the Version Control : git).

 Which IDE to choose?